Battle of Sekigahara: Aftermath

-Historical Analysis
+Historical analysis

 As the conclusion of the Battle of Sekigahara has served as the de facto beginning of the Edo period, and more generally, of the return of stability to Japan, in 1664, Hayashi Gahō, Tokugawa historian and rector of Yushima Seidō, wrote:

 Evil-doers and bandits were vanquished and the entire realm submitted to Lord Ieyasu, praising the establishment of peace and extolling his martial virtue.
 That this glorious era that he founded may continue for ten thousands upon ten thousands of generations, coeval with heaven and earth.

+Jakob Meckel, (28 March 1842 – 5 July 1906), a general in the Prussian army and foreign advisor to the government of Meiji period Japan, once analyzed the map of the forces distribution at the Battle of Sekigahara.
+Jakob deduced that the Western Army, due to greater numbers and better positions on higher ground, should have won.
+At first, Jakob was skeptical with a Japanese staff officer's explanation that it was the Eastern army had won, only believing so after the officer explained to him about the flow of the battle.

-20th-21st century Japanese historians such as Kasaya Kazuhiko, Mizuno Goki, Watanabe Daimon and others pointed that among major factors which influenced the end result of the battle of Sekigahara, it was the perceived unpopularity of Ishida Mitsunari and the resentment of many powerful daimyo lords of that time, particularly those who involved in the Japanese invasions of Korea, as they felt their achievements during the campaign was undermined by Mitsunari's report, or even Mitsunari's own mismanagement under Hideyoshi.
+20th-21st century Japanese historians such as Kasaya Kazuhiko, Mizuno Goki, Watanabe Daimon and others pointed that among major factors which influenced the result of the battle of Sekigahara, it was the perceived unpopularity of Ishida Mitsunari and the resentment of many powerful daimyo lords of that time, particularly those who involved in the Japanese invasions of Korea, as they felt their achievements during the campaign was undermined by Mitsunari's report, or even Mitsunari's own mismanagement under Hideyoshi.

 Ishida Mitsunari's letter to Toyotomi Hideyoshi, expressing a negative opinion of some generals' (including Kobayakawa Hideaki) reckless action during the Japanese invasions of Korea.

 One notable example was in 1598, when several daimyo lords, which colloquially known as the "Military Faction" of Toyotomi government, such as Fukushima Masanori, Katō Kiyomasa, Ikeda Terumasa, Hosokawa Tadaoki, Asano Yoshinaga, Katō Yoshiaki, Kuroda Nagamasa, Hachisuka Iemasa, Tōdō Takatora, and Kuroda Yoshitaka brought their troops and entourage to storm Ishida's residence to confront Mitsunari.
 At first, those daimyo lords gathered at Kiyomasa's mansion in Osaka Castle, and from there they marched to Mitsunari's mansion.
 However, Mitsunari had learned of this from a report by a servant of Toyotomi Hideyori named Jiemon Kuwajima, and fled to mansion together with Shima Sakon and others to hide.
-The heated situation forced Mitsunari to even flee and hid himself at the Satake Yoshinobu's residence, and then at Fushimi Castle, Before Tokugawa Ieyasu himself act as mediator of the dispute to calm those daimyo who resented Mitsunari.
+The heated situation forced Mitsunari to even flee and hid himself at the Satake Yoshinobu's residence, and then at Fushimi Castle, Before Tokugawa Ieyasu himself acted as mediator for the dispute to calm those daimyo who resented Mitsunari.